 To Apply For Maryland State Financial Aid

 You must submit your FAFSA by March 1 and indicate in Step One that you are a Maryland resident.
-In Step Five, you must list a Maryland school as your first choice.
+In Step Six, you must list a Maryland school as your first choice.

 To Apply For Private Education Loans

 Students who are not eligible for federal financial assistance may apply for private education loans.